liplum/SECourseProject/README.md

 - Using CMake (^3.24) to build the project and FetchContent to install libraries.
 - Using [nlohmann_json](https://github.com/nlohmann/json.git) for serialization.
 - Using [Catch2](https://github.com/catchorg/Catch2.git) for unit testing.
-- Build two executables, one for main program, and other for testing.
+- Building two executables, one for main program, and other for testing purpose.